hoisie/gocouch/Readme.markdown

     }

 After that change, gocouch builds and installs like any other go package.
-Simply to make && make install to put it in the go binary package director.
+Simply do `make && make install` to put it in the go binary package director.

 Usage
 ============